GentleGE/printf/README.md

 |**r**|The  argument received is expected to be a pointer type char * to an array of characters.
 Characters from this array are printed in reverse order up to (but not including) a null byte  ('\0').  |
 |**R**|The argument received is expected to be a pointer type char * to an array of characters.
 Characters from this array  are  encoded  to  ROT13  and printed in order up to (but not including a null byte  ('\0').  |

+# Things to be learnt from the project.

+-How to use GitHub for collaboration projects
+-How to apply variadic functions
+-The complexities of the printf function
+-Finding a good workflow

 # Getting Started

 These instructions will get you a copy of the project up and running on your local machine (Linux distro) for development and testing purposes.